GroestlCoin/httpseed/README.md

 * It's hard to put additional parameters to the query, so in practice you cannot customise the list you get back.
 * Some platforms and languages don't expose low level DNS APIs and so cannot easily handle the multi-A record responses.
 * Setting one up requires complicated DNS changes that are easy to mess up.
-* When a host infected with malware also runs a Bitcoin node, automated anti-malware crawlers can misidentify DNS seeds as malicious command and control servers.
+* When a host infected with malware also runs a Groestlcoin node, automated anti-malware crawlers can misidentify DNS seeds as malicious command and control servers.

-This application is a Bitcoin P2P network crawler and server with the following features:
+This application is a Groestlcoin P2P network crawler and server with the following features:

 * Can serve seed data using gzipped, digitally signed protocol buffers over HTTP.
 This fixes authentication, auditability, malware false positives and extensibility.
 The signature uses secp256k1.